 - age appropriately vaccinated (never lepto)

-- small blanket with mom and sibling smells
+- small blanket or plush toy with mom and sibling smells

 - a few toys

 - treats and chews

 What does F1, F2, F1b, etc. mean in breeding?